RUSSIA: Trials of Muslims and Jehovah's Witnesses continue

 Up to 20 Muslims in the Siberian city of Novosibirsk are to be tried for involvement in banned "extremist" organisation Tabligh Jamaat.
 The defendants were "apparently intimidated and forced to give evidence that they are members of a cell, although it is unlikely they really understand this", Yuliya Zhemchugova, the lawyer for Tajik citizen Kamolitdin Rakhmanov, told Forum 18 on 23 May.
 She and Rakhmanov are now disputing his guilt.
 He remains under travel restrictions until the case comes to court.

 The men, all immigrants from Central Asia, were charged under Article 282.2, Part 2, of the Criminal Code ("Participation in an extremist organisation").
-It is unclear exactly what they were doing and how they attracted the attention of law enforcement agencies.
+It is unclear exactly what they were doing and how they attracted the attention of state agencies.
 The FSB security service accuses them of running a "cell" of Tabligh Jamaat since 2005, recruiting new members and holding regular seminars using banned religious literature.

 None of the men pursued any extremist purpose, according to Rakhmanov's lawyer.
 Rakhmanov maintains that they met only to read the Koran and pray – "like all devout Muslims, to study Islam", Zhemchugova insisted to Forum 18.